For safety and insurance purposes, the minimum age for hiring and riding an e-bike within the Leeds City Bikes service is 16.

 Aims

-Leeds City Bikes are for everyone, to help you travel short distances in a quick, easy and eco-friendly way.
-The service will:
+Leeds City Bikes are for everyone to travel short distances in a quick, easy and eco-friendly way.
+The service:

-• be delivered in consultation with communities and key stakeholders to ensure the scheme provides the best possible service to users
+- consultation with communities and key stakeholders before docking stations are created helps ensure the scheme provides the best possible service to users

 Benefits

-Leeds City Bikes is supporting us to deliver the Connecting Leeds Transport Strategy, to help make Leeds a city where you don't need a car.
+Leeds City Bikes is support the delivery of the Connecting Leeds Transport Strategy, to help make Leeds a city where you don't need a car.
 This includes de-carbonising travel, improving health and wellbeing and promoting accessibility and social mobility along with an affordable, quick and easy transport option.

-• support people who want to regain cycling confidence or experience and people who are looking to take up cycling, without the need to purchase a bike
+- support people who want to regain cycling confidence or experience and people who are looking to take up cycling, without the need to purchase a bike (free cycle training)

 Beryl bikes and app